jlbradley1844/jlbradley1844.github.io/_posts/2017-05-19-the-real-reason-creeds-and-politics-don't-mix.md

 occasionally happen to listen to homilies that might be labeled "liberal."

-Rather than notice or even fight this trend, they were quite happy to pick up the slack, and now you have the mainline protestent churches denuded.
-Is this a win for Christ?
+Rather than notice or even fight this trend, the conservative Christian denominations were quite happy to pick up the slack, leaving the mainline protestent churches denuded.
+Was this a win for Christ?
 Hardly!
-The result of this partisan association has been a subsequent flatlining of membership in evangelical denominations, as anyone who does not think of themself first as a "conservative" without a religious upbringing would hardly find themselves interested in this spiritual path.
+After a surge of growth in the seventies and eighties, there was a subsequent flatlining of membership in evangelical denominations.
+And now, anyone who does not already think of themself first as a "conservative" or who does not have an evangelical religious upbringing would not even consider following this spiritual path.
+Evangelical Christianity has become so associated with a particular flavor of political conservatism that one cannot accept one without the other, resulting in ever-decreasing numbers.

 It is a challenge for believers of all creeds to realize that whatever your political inclinations, there is _no_ political party that is in proper conformance with your belief system as properly understood.
+But if the leaders of these religions are not explicit about the dangers, their congregations will not follow; and if they give into the tempation, their moral leadership will take the hit.